vishnbd/bd-pr-template-eg/README.md

 A repo to demonstrate BD scans using a PR template

 # Open a PR
-Use the PR Template to open a PR
+Use the PR Template to request approval for an OSS Component